fossasia/susi.ai/docs/Skill_Tutorial.md

 roses are red
 SUSI is a hack
 ```
-This defines one simple intent: to answer on "roses are red" the phrase "SUSI is a hack".
+This defines one light intent: to answer on "roses are red" the phrase "SUSI is a hack".
 The other lines mean:
 * all lines starting with `#` are comment lines and are ignored.
 * all other text lines define Skills.
 Skills are separated by empty lines.
 Comment and section declaration modifiers also count as empty lines and separate Skills.

 Now you can test the new intent:
 * send the following query to SUSI: "roses are red"
 * SUSI.AI will answer with "SUSI is a hack".
-The Skill file is just a text file where two lines which are not separated by an empty line represent a conversation pattern.
+The Skill file is a text file where two lines which are not separated by an empty line represent a conversation pattern.
 You can actually add a third line to your file:
 ```
 # SUSI.AI tutorial playground